 Additionally, you’ll want to ensure you are getting any employer match you can if you have access to an employer-sponsored retirement plan, such as a 401k.
 It is also advantageous to opt into any stock options or added employee perks when offered.
 Even if you’re not a super high earner at this age, do your best to live frugally so you can take full advantage of your extended timelines and horizons.

-Building Credit To Hack Later
+Building Credit To Use Later

 At this stage, you might be really excited to start traveling with travel rewards, but don’t have the credit score needed to rack up some of the best cards.
 Your first order of business will be to get a decent card with good benefits and establish a credit history.
-Keep your credit use ratio accounts for 30% of your credit limit (meaning if you have a $1,000 credit limit, you’re only carrying about $300 of debt for that billing cycle) and pay off your card each month.
+Keep your credit use ratio accounts for 30% of your credit limit (meaning if you have a $1,000 credit limit, you’re only carrying a balance of about $300 for that billing cycle) and pay off your card each month.

 There are many factors that go into your credit score–including usage, length of credit history, and open accounts.
 Now is a great time to learn about credit and build credit along the way.
 If travel rewards are in your future, you can also use this time to start saving $1 a day for your next big trip to cover food and anything you can’t book on points.